TheReconPilot/picture-environment-latex/docs/picture-environment.md

 - `(x1, y1)` is the direction vector, pointing towards the direction where the line is to be drawn
 - `length` is the length of the line-segment

-The restrictions related to the direction vector apply here too.
+The [restrictions related to the direction vector as mentioned for line segments](#restrictions-on-the-direction-vector) apply here too.
+However, there's a small difference: the range is more restricted.

+!> `x1` and `y1` in the direction vector can only take integer values from -4 to 4.

+!> `x1` and `y1` must also be co-prime or relatively prime.

 Let's consider a simple example: